mfajet/multithreaded-hamilton-paths/README.md

 I wrote two different algorithms and parallelized both of them.
 The multithreaded versions of the algorithms were not faster.
 I believe this is because of Python's GIL and the significant overhead of threads.

-The recursive multithreaded algorithm is also significantly limied by the number of threads that it can produce.
+The recursive multithreaded algorithm is also significantly limited by the number of threads that it can produce.